This quick start provides the basics so that you can get started with the NVIDIA Air network simulation platform.

 - The Sidebar provides links to create simulations, configure organizations and settings, and view documentation.

-When you click the BUILD A SIMULATION button, a new window opens so that you can choose from different ways to build a simulation.
+When you select Build a Simulation, a new window opens displaying different ways to create a simulation.

 Every simulation has a basic view and an advanced view.